smeup/ken/WIDGETS DEFAULT VALUES.md

 ### SmeupAppBar
 </a>

     The SmeupAppBar does not have any default.
-Its style depend on following styles:
+Its style depend on "appBarTheme"
-    - title:    textTheme.headline1 (if it's a page) or textTheme.headline2 (if it's a dialog)
-    - icons:    iconTheme

 <a name="SmeupButton">
 ### SmeupButton